toradex/xnor-detection/README.md

 - Prepare the module with a Boot2Qt image.

+- Install on the module the [libatomic library](/tools) required to run the binary license tool.

-- Run the [binary license tool](/tools) on the module you want to run the demo.
+- Run the [binary license tool](/tools) on the exact SoM hardware that you want to run the demo.

-- Send the result output ot XNOR.ai and request an updated library.
+- Send the result output to XNOR.ai and request an updated xnor library.

 - Replace the updated library in the project, recompile on Qt Creator and run on the module.